WGreenlee04/NervOS-dev/README.md

 **Woah there**, cowboy, good things take time!
 As of writing this, the repo is in version 0.1.0.
 I won't make an official release until I am sure everything meets my own standards and your expectations.
 Along with this, I will include a wiki that should help some less familiar people get aquainted with declarative languages and OS configuration.

 ## Contact Me.
 No, Really.
-If you have any questions, concerns, or ransoms to hold against me, send me an email.
+If you have any questions, concerns for my sanity, or ransoms to hold against me, send me an email.
 I am always open to discussion about this repo and the philosphy of software development.
 The email provided below is my public one, so it might take me a while to sort through the week's ads and other junk before I see your email.
 I look forward to hearing from you!

 greenlee04@gmail.com